RohanPatil1/SpeedMarquee/README.md

 # SpeedMarquee

-> An Android library which provides textview with marquee behaviour along the option to
+> An Android library which provides textview with marquee behaviour with option to
-> configure marquee speed & other options.
+> configure marquee speed & other configurations.
 >> The default TextView in Android doesn't allow to update marquee's speed.